subomi/articles-dump/README.md

    2. Say something like: "Hey, I'm thinking about proposing an article on marshmallows.
 Would you be interested in that?"
    3. Save the issue, but don't touch assignments or labels.

-   We will get back to you asap.
+   We will get back to you ASAP.

 2. ### Propose an article